Why Lyme Disease Affects People Differently: Mild to Severe Illness

 This is the outcome we hope for in every patient.

-But unfortunately, not every Lyme disease story ends this way.
+But not every Lyme disease story ends this way.

 The Bad: Lingering Symptoms and Frustration

 Some patients complete treatment and still feel unwell.
-They may face months or even years of persistent symptoms, sometimes described as post-treatment Lyme disease syndrome.
+They may experience persistent symptoms, often described as post-treatment Lyme disease syndrome (PTLDS).

 The Ugly: Chronic, Misunderstood, and Life-Altering

-For some, Lyme disease may become a chronic, multi-system illness that disrupts every part of life.
-These patients may endure:
+For some, Lyme disease becomes a chronic, multi-system illness that disrupts nearly every aspect of life.

-This stage is often preventable, especially when symptoms are recognized early and not dismissed when they fail to follow a textbook pattern.
+This stage is often preventable—especially when symptoms are recognized early and not dismissed.

 Why Knowing the Full Story Matters